apache/kafka/README.md

 only safe if the Scala library version is the same at compile time and runtime.
 Since we cannot guarantee this for all cases (for example, users may depend on the kafka jar for integration tests where they may include a scala library with a different version), we don't enable it by default.
 See https://www.lightbend.com/blog/scala-inliner-optimizer for more details.
+* `checkstyleVersion` overrides project-defined checkstyle dependency version.
+See "Checkstyle" manual section for example how to use it.

 ### Running system tests ###